bramvandenbussche/books/_posts/2017-08-31-Blake-Crouch---Dark-Matter.md

 tags: ["Thriller"]
 ---

-Although there are some sci-fi elements to the plot, I would classify it foremost as a thriller, which is a rather unknown genre for me, but that said, it was great fun!Some introduction text
+Although there are some sci-fi elements to the plot, I would classify it foremost as a thriller, which is a rather unknown genre for me, but that said, it was great fun!

 <!--more-->